Practical Information

 SPACE RESEARCH AND TECHNOLOGY INSTITUTE, Sofia 1113, str.
 "Acad.
 Georgy Bonchev" bl.
 1

-- Papers should be submitted to BOTH solar-influences-workshop@abv.bg, and SpaceWeather@abv.bg
+- Papers should be submitted to SpaceWeather@abv.bg

 - The deadline for submitting papers for the proceedings is August 21.
 After that, a Book of proceedings will be compiled with the respective page numbers, and it will replace the list of individual proceedings.